hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

   supplyKey: Key.None,
   feeScheduleKey: Key.None,
   adminKey: Key.None,
-});
+}).freezeWithClient(client);

+// Sign the transaction with the admin key const signTx = await transaction.sign(adminKey);
 ```

 We can’t use `null` as the value for these fields because behind the scenes protobuf removes them for optimisation.
-This is why a constant is used here instead - `Key.None`.
+This is why a constant is used here instead - `Key.None`. `Key.None` could equally be swapped out with an empty KeyList, however, the dedicated enum provides a clearer intent which is crucial when dealing with a transaction that can't be reversed.

 ### Option 2.
 Dedicated Remove Key Action